-Soooo this is how I make my steak Kabobs.
+Soooo this is how I make my Oven Steak Kabobs.
 This recipe works just as well for chicken, too.
 Just substitute boneless skinless chicken breasts and follow all the instructions just as they are written.

 Ready for some good food?
 Lets get cooking!